The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 All pens have their strengths and weaknesses, even the trusty ballpoint.

-Let's talk a little bit about the problems that can occur with ballpoint pens and what can be fixed.
+Now, let's talk a little bit about the problems that can occur with ballpoint pens and what can be fixed.

 Problems with Ballpoint Pens